- 30 Jan 2024

 Airtable collaborators can be given specific permissions that determine what they can and cannot edit in a workspace or base.
 Permissions are an important part of healthy team collaboration: with the right permissions, you can ensure that only certain people are permitted to change the information held within your bases.

-Your account page contains information specific to you—like your password, the email address associated with your account, the number of credits you have, and your API key.
+Your account page contains information specific to you—like your password, the email address associated with your account, and the number of credits you have.
 If you're an owner of any workspaces, your account page also gives you easy access to manage the settings (including billing) of those workspaces, as well as workspace and base collaborators.

 Learn how to understand and manage billing for Team workspaces and self-serve Business plans in Airtable.
 For Enterprise billing questions, please reach out to your Customer Success Manager or sales representative.